iOS 26

 12. Contact Apple Support

-If you have Apple Care+ we recommend you make a Genius Bar reservation.
+If you have Apple Care+, we recommend you make a Genius Bar reservation.
 They sure will take care of it.

-Wrap Up: AirDrop Not Working
+Wrap-Up: AirDrop Not Working

-If you found success doing something else, leave me a comment down below!
+If you found success doing something else, leave me a comment down below.

 Founder & Editor-in-Chief

-Herby has a healthy obsession with all things technology, especially smartphones.
+Herby has a healthy obsession with all things Apple, especially the iPhone.
 He loves to rip things apart to see how they work.
 He is responsible for the editorial direction, strategy, and growth of Gotechtor.

 Herby Jasmin